zbchristian/BatteryMonitor/Readme.md

 - the voltage of the battery (V)
 - the current flowing from/to the battery (A)

-of a camper/mobil home 12V battery.
+of a camper/mobil home 12V battery on an Android Smartphone.

+Prototype exists, but the schematic not completed yet.

 Hardware
 ========